 We can sum it up with one word – diversify.
 Make sure the local marketing strategies you implement for your clients bring a multi-pronged approach.
 That way, if one strategy is falling off, while you’re focused on correcting or resolving the issues, the other strategies can still help your clients get visibility in local searches.

-This is where listing management, Google My Business, Bing, Yelp and voice search optimization come into play.
+This is where listing management, Google Business Profile, Bing, Yelp and voice search optimization come into play.
 Request a demo today and find out how we can help you to better serve your local business clients.